 What is PVD?

-PVD (Physical Vapour Deposition) is a more recent and innovative approach to give a decorative finish to the kitchen taps as well as making them more durable.
+PVD (Physical Vapour Deposition) is a more recent and innovative approach to give a decorative finish to the kitchen sinks and taps as well as making them more durable.

-We supply Clearwater kitchen taps which are PVD coated available in brass, copper, black and brushed chrome finishes.
+We supply Clearwater kitchen sinks and taps which are PVD coated available in brass, copper, black and brushed chrome finishes.

-What are the benefits of choosing PVD taps?
+What are the benefits of choosing PVD sinks and taps?

 - Environment friendly as no harmful chemicals are generated in the process which also leads to minimal chemical disposal costs

 - Durable and long lasting

 - Six times better film adhesion than electroplating and three times more resistant to corrosion

 - Luxurious finish that will suit all kinds of kitchen designs

 Dive in to the world of Clearwater PVD Kitchen Sinks and Taps